space-concordia-robotics/robotics-prototype/robot/demos/RosArduinoBlinkLed/README.md

 - `roscore`

 Next, run the rosserial client application that forwards your Arduino messages ti the rest of ROS.
-Make sure to use the correct serial port:
+Make sure to use the correct serial port, in my case it was ttyACM0.
+If you're not sure what yours is, connect your arduino and run `ls /dev/tty*`.
+If you're still not sure, unplug the arduino, run the same command and compare what's missing.

-- `rosrun rosserial_python serial_node.py /dev/ttyUSB0`
+- `rosrun rosserial_python serial_node.py /dev/ttyACM0`

 Finally, you can toggle the LED using [rostopic](http://wiki.ros.org/rostopic):